 The main document should elaborate on ideas or themes mentioned in the structured abstract.
 Casual language is acceptable for Hypothesis Failure submission.
 These submissions should be anonymized and they are evaluated by double blind peer review.

-Please feel free to contact Heather Holmes, Column Editor, about possible submissions.
+Please feel free to contact Heather Holmes, Associate Editor, about possible submissions.

 - Method Name(s):